zbchristian/ovms-server-docker/Readme.md

 - ovms-server - OVMS server V2
 - ovms-db - MariaDB to store the received messages

 There is NO web frontend and only the API V2 is per default enabled.
-This allows for the communication with the OVMS module and the OVMS APP.
+This allows for the communication with the OVMS module and the OVMS App.
-A simple setup for cars and owners is available via a script.
+A simple setup for cars and owners is available via the script `ctrl-db.sh`.

 Configuration
 -------------